3 listopada 2016

 An occupational disease means a disease specified in a list of occupational diseases, which is caused by harmful agents in the working environment or by the manner in which the work is performed.

-- 60% of the pension assessment basis – for a person partly incapable of work,
+- 60% of the calculation basis – for a person partly incapable of work,

-- 80% of the pension assessment basis – for a person completely incapable of work,
+- 80% of the calculation basis – for a person completely incapable of work,

-- 100% of the pension assessment basis – for a person eligible for a training pension.
+- 100% of the calculation basis – for a person entitled for a training pension.

-The assessment basis of the pension in respect of an accident at work or occupational disease may be calculated based on the basis of an assessment index higher than 250%.
-When the calculation was made using an assessment index higher than 250% of the basis for pension assessment, the above mentioned guarantees do not apply.
+The calculation basis of the disability pension in respect of an accident at work or occupational disease may be calculated based on the basis of an calculation index higher than 250%.
+When the calculation was made using an calculation index higher than 250% of the basis for pension calculati on, the above mentioned guarantees do not apply.

-The structure of work disability pensions in December 2014 on the basis of the degree of work disability
+The structure of disability pensions in December 2016 on the basis of the degree of disability

 including those of:

-In 2014 disability pensions were paid on average to 993.5 thousand persons, and the average monthly amount of the pension was 1,479.74 PLN.
-51.5 thousand new pensions were granted in 2014.
+In 2016 disability pensions were paid on average to 883.6 thousand persons, the average monthly amount of the pension was PLN 1571.51, and 48.1 thousand new pensions were granted.